 Unfortunately, the budgeting process has become increasingly acrimonious, with House Republicans declining to hold even a hearing on the President’s Fiscal Year 2017 budget request – the first time such a hearing has not been held since 1975.
 We must put politics aside and address our fiscal challenges.
 We must also honor the debts we have previously incurred, decisions which impact the nation’s statutory debt limit.
 I do not believe in playing political games with the full faith and credit of the United States.
 The impacts of defaulting on our sovereign debt – or even suggesting we might – could have a disastrous impact on the underlying trust that holds our economy together.

 Finally, we should not impose fiscal austerity at the risk of our economic recovery, or cut just for the sake of cutting.
 We have a serious budget deficit, but we also have a significant jobs deficit.
-Rhode Island’s unemployment rate remains one of the highest in the nation.
-This is completely unacceptable and does not represent the true potential of our great state.
-I will continue to work diligently to ensure that the federal government funds programs that help Rhode Islanders heat their homes, put food on their tables, and send their children to college.
-Our budgets reflect our values and our priorities.
-We must continue to prioritize immediate investments in education, infrastructure, biomedical research and clean energy that will strengthen our recovery, while seeking a balanced approach to deficit reduction over the long term so we can return to a strong and prosperous economy.
+Rhode Island’s unemployment rate remains among the highest in the nation, a statistic that does not represent the true potential of our great state.
+I will continue working diligently to ensure that the federal government funds programs that help Rhode Islanders heat their homes, put food on their tables, and send their children to college, while strengthening economic development opportunities that will foster job creation and prepare our students for successful futures.